Master of Marine Affairs

 Major Project

-The major project is required of students in the MMA program and those in the major-project track of the MAMA.
+The major project is required of students in the MMA program.
 The major project does not involve a thesis committee but the student works with a major professor.
-The major project is not subject to a defense, but should include a presentation of results.
-Meaningful interaction between the student and his or her major professor is an essential part of the process leading toward completion of a thesis or major project.
-MMA students receive three credits for their major project through successful completion of MAF 589, Master’s Project Research.
+The major project is not subject to a defense, but should include a public presentation of results.
+Meaningful interaction between the student and their major professor is an essential part of the process leading toward completion the major project.
+MMA students receive three credits for their major project through successful completion of MAF 598, Master’s Project Research.

 - AHI MOANA- A Look at Pacific Tuna Fisheries Past, Present, and Current Challenges